xp44mm/FslexFsyacc/references/Flex and Bison/CHAPTER 4 Parsing SQL.md

 ZEROFILL        { return ZEROFILL; }
 ```

 All of the reserved words are separate tokens in the parser, because it is the easiest thing to do.
-Notice that CHARACTER and VARCHARACTER can be abbreviated to CHAR and VAR CHAR, and INDEX and KEY are the same as each other.
+Notice that `CHARACTER` and `VARCHARACTER` can be abbreviated to `CHAR` and `VAR CHAR`, and `INDEX` and `KEY` are the same as each other.

 The keyword `BETWEEN` switches into start state `BTWMODE`, in which the word `AND` returns the token `AND` rather than `ANDOP`.
 The reason is that normally `AND` is treated the same as the `&&` logical-and operator, except in the SQL operator `BETWEEN ...
 AND`: